russmedia/terraform-google-pubsub/README.md

 * [Subscription](https://www.terraform.io/docs/providers/google/r/pubsub_subscription.html)
 * [Topic IAM member](https://www.terraform.io/docs/providers/google/r/pubsub_topic_iam.html)

+# Compatibility
+This module is meant for use with Terraform 0.12.
+If you haven't upgraded and need a Terraform 0.11.x-compatible version of this module, the last released version intended for Terraform 0.11.x is 2.0.0.

 ## Note

 If you wish to use `retentionDuration`, `retainAcked` or `expirationTtl` you need the `google` provider `~> 2.20`